 - We get to decide how we do this.
 We’re choosing a better way; one that respects the time we spent together and allows all parties to experience dignity, compassion, and kindness.

 - The truth is, our relationship is not ending as much as it is changing form (perhaps from spouses to co-parents, etc).

-- Our goal is to put as much intention into this new form of our relationship.
+- Our goal is to put just as much intention into this new form of relationship.

 - Regardless of all that transpired over time, we know we are human beings, doing our best, making mistakes, and involved in a learning process.

 - No matter what happened, we learned.
 So, what happened?
 Learning happened.
 That’s it.

 - We both have lots of feelings about our marriage ending, including sadness, anger, grief (or whatever is true for you and your partner).

 - We need time to process the loss and are focused on healing now.

 - Our hope is to treat one another with the highest regard as we work through this.